vfarcic/devops24/manuscript/09-jenkins-ci.md

 Here we go.

-TODO: Continue test

-## Defining The Whole Production Environment

-Please refer to the previous chapter to bring your production environement up and running.

-## What Is The Continuous Delivery Pipeline?
+## What Is The Continuous Integration Pipeline?

+TODO: Since this explanation does not require a cluster, maybe it would be good to move it above the previous sub-chapter.

 Now that we have a cluster and the third-party applications running in the production environment, we can turn our attention towards defining a continuous delivery pipeline.